Page 1: Biography

 Following this success, in 1961 she began recording a regular ‘New Zealand Letter’ for radio audiences in Britain, Canada and South Africa; she continued this work for 24 years.
 From 1963 she was heard regularly on New Zealand Broadcasting Corporation national and commercial radio networks.
 For more than a decade she commentated on current affairs for ‘Behind the Headlines’, was a reviewer for ‘Today’s Book’ and a regular panellist for ‘Sunday Supplement’.

 Her involvement with radio extended to programming and production: she was a member of the NZBC’s Central District Regional Programme Advisory Committee for two terms and produced several series.
-In 1969, for example, she researched, wrote and produced a series for the bicentenary of Captain Cook’s Pacific voyages; the rights for this series were sold internationally.
+In 1969, for example, she researched, wrote and produced a series for the bicentenary of James Cook’s Pacific voyages; the rights for this series were sold internationally.
 Her interest in history led to the collection of taped reminiscences from Māori and early European settlers.
 From this material she made several radio series on the early pioneers of Taranaki, the Māori traditions and legends of the mountains Egmont (Taranaki), Ngauruhoe, Tongariro and Ruapehu, and on the national parks of New Zealand.

 Blake’s knowledge of the mountains and national parks had developed during a four-year (1944–48) term as lessee of the Dawson Falls Hostel on the south-eastern slopes of Mt Egmont.
 She continued to act as a national park naturalist and guide when the Blakes resettled in Hāwera.
 Her voluntary work also extended to welfare organisations: she was a Girl Guides Association captain for 10 years, served on the executive of the Hāwera branch of the New Zealand Crippled Children Society, was a member of Volunteer Service Abroad and national secretary of Servas (the international home hospitality organisation), and was inaugural secretary of the Hāwera Superannuitants’ Association.
 In 1971 she was chosen as one of the ‘Women of the Year’ by the Wellington branch of the Save the Children Fund for her fund-raising work.